 #MaskingForAFriend joined other mask-wearing campaigns in increasing in mask-wearing from 55% of the U.S. population in mid-April to 89% in late June, according to publicly available surveys.

-Celebrities from across the world are joining forces to show their support for this campaign and reminding everyone that when you cover your face when you have to go out in public, you are protecting those around you.
+Celebrities and individuals from across the world joined joined forces to show their support for this campaign and remind everyone that when you cover your face when you have to go out in public, you are protecting those around you.
 You are #MaskingForAFriend!